7 Types of Artificial Grass: Pros & Cons (with Pictures)

 While you may see different manufacturers offering several types of artificial grass, the seven above are the most common artificial grasses.
 The rest are simply variations on these products, usually with a specific manufacturer’s “special sauce” or a special variation they’ve created.

 With that in mind, it’s important to look for several qualities when purchasing artificial grass, no matter the type or manufacturer, to get superior, long-lasting, attractive results.
-The qualities you should look for in any artificial grass include:

 Artificial grass can be an excellent, low-maintenance alternative to real grass and is well-suited to many applications.
 However, you must take care to choose the best artificial grass for your specific needs.
 The right grass will last longer and look better for many years.